Overview & Mission

-Memberships and Donations contribute greatly to our annual operating revenue.
-With your generous support APM will continue to expand our educational and career awareness programs.
+Memberships and Donations contribute significantly to our annual operating revenue.
+With your generous support, APM will continue to expand our educational and career awareness programs.

-Daniel Defense is a family owned and privately held firearms manufacturer located in Black Creek, Georgia.
+Daniel Defense is a family-owned and privately held firearms manufacturer in Black Creek, Georgia.
 We celebrate the liberty of our country, the enthusiasm of our customers and employees, and the quality and accuracy of our products.

 Gardner Business Media is the premier publisher for the heart of manufacturing in North America – providing unique, one-of-a-kind, relevant information of keen interest to the people who power plants, shops, and factories.

-The Association for Manufacturing Technology represents and promotes U.S.-based manufacturing technology and its members – those who design, build, sell, and service the continuously evolving technology that lies at the heart of manufacturing.
+The Association for Manufacturing Technology represents and promotes U.S.-based manufacturing technology and its members – those who design, build, sell, and service the continuously evolving technology at the heart of manufacturing.

-From President Douglas Woods: “The museum provides a fantastic look at some of the early machine tool technology pioneers whose companies and innovations changed the products that were manufactured around the world and helped position the U.S. as the strongest manufacturing economy in the world.”
+“The museum provides a fantastic look at some of the early machine tool technology pioneers whose companies and innovations changed the products that were manufactured around the world and helped position the U.S. as the strongest manufacturing economy in the world.” —Douglas Woods, President

 Established in 1969, with corporate headquarters based out of Elk Grove Village, IL, Midaco is a leading full line manufacturer of pallet changers and many other efficient products aimed at saving manufacturing time, increasing productivity and output, and making your company more profitable.